 The US Department of Health and Human Services (HHS) Task Force of the National Advisory Council on Alcohol Abuse and Alcoholics wrote in its Apr.
 2002 report “How to Reduce High-Risk College Drinking” on the federal government’s College Drinking Prevention website:

 “Many rights have different ages of initiation.
 A person can obtain a hunting license at age 12, driver’s license at age 16, vote and serve in the military at 18, serve in the U.S. House of Representatives at age 25 and in the U.S. Senate at age 30, and run for President at age 35.

 The minimum age for initiation is based on the specific behaviors involved and must take into account the dangers and benefits of that behavior at a given age.
 The age 21 policy for alcohol takes into account the fact that underage drinking is related to numerous serious health problems, including injuries and death resulting from car crashes, suicide, homicide, assault, drowning, and recreational injuries.
 In fact, the leading cause of death among teens is car crashes, and alcohol is involved in approximately a third of these deaths.”Apr.
-2002 - US Department of Health and Human Services (HHS)
+2002

 The National Transportation Safety Board (NTSB) provided the following statement to the Florida State Senate Regulated Industries Committee on Mar.
 20, 2007, available at ntsb.gov: